Heartiest Congratulations to the students of Department of Mechanical Engineering for getting successfully…

 Mechanical engineering curriculum is diverse and it is central to so many modern industries (e.g. Aerospace, Shipping, Defense Armaments, Refrigeration and Air Conditioning, Biomedical, Automobile, Mechatronics, etc.) and hence individual mechanical engineers are employed in a wide range of engineering endeavours, from initial research and development of a product to manufacturing and marketing.

 In a way, mechanical engineers are involved in creating the future.
 The work of a Mechanical Engineer can be extremely challenging and fulfilling, requiring IT, design and analytical skills together with an ability to work in multidisciplinary teams.

-- To develop mutually beneficial relationship with industries and understand the needs of the industries.
+- To develop mutually beneficial relationship with industries and understand the

 - To promote the faculties and students to actively participate in research activities.